Legislative Package (2025)

 To ensure communications on legislative issues, MACo sponsors a meeting of the Council of County Officials specifically to share and discuss legislative issues, following the Annual Conference.

-Step 7: Sponsorship Responsibilities & Legislative Session
+Step 7: Sponsors & Legislative Session

 After the Annual Conference, resolutions begin to become bill drafts, with the help of the resolution sponsors.
 Resolution sponsorship begins at the district meetings, with the introduction of a resolution, and extends through the legislative session.